sebastiencabonbw/documentation-identity-analytics/documentation/identitry-analytics/uar-guide/03-key-concepts.md

 ![](./media/IAP194.png)

-> **Note:** Due to performance constraints, you cannot perform bulk operations of you have more than 10.000 entries displayed in the list.
+> [!note] Due to performance constraints, you cannot perform bulk operations of you have more than 10.000 entries displayed in the list.
 If this is the case, consider using search bar to reduce the number of items displayed in the table.

-> **Note:** Due to a technical constraint, you cannot reset review status on more than than 1.000 entries at once.
+> [!note] Due to a technical constraint, you cannot reset review status on more than than 1.000 entries at once.

 The last tab gives you a view of the remediation decision taken so far, keep in mind that a reviewer can still change is mind until the campaign is finalized.
 As a result, those decisions are temporary and are not considered as actionable remediations until the campaign is finalized.